dlake00/BBC-Technical-Test/README.md

 ### Features of Solution

-I built my solution in Java and it is comprised of the following four classes:
+I built my solution in Java and it's comprised of the following four classes:

 - Coordinates.java
 - GameApp.java